sagemathinc/cocalc/README.md

            unified network address space with secure communication, no single points of failure, and fast communication between nodes on the same subnet.
+  * SSL -- stunnel
   * Browers -- Javascript client library that runs in web browser
   * HAProxy load balancer
   * Cassandra database
-  * Sage server -- forking SSL socket server + Sage + JSON
+  * Sage server -- forking socket server running as part of SAGE
-  * Tornado server -- HTTPS SockJS server; connect to sage server
+  * Hub -- written in NodeJS; SockJS server; connects with Sage server, Cassandra DB, other hubs, and user clients
-  * Nginx static HTTP server
+  * Static HTTP server -- Nginx
   * Log watchers -- lightweight process; periodically moves contents of logfiles to database